 D.3 IMT base station receiver parameters

-This study assumes that the IMT base stations are located in suburban areas, whose technical parameters are given Table D-2 below, taken from Annex 4.4 of Document 5D/716.
+This study assumes that the IMT base stations are located in suburban areas.
+The technical parameters for the IMT base stations used in this study are given in Table 2 (see column labelled “Macro suburban”).

-TABLE D-2

-Receiver parameters for IMT base station